shubham947/Angular-Player/src/docs/shortcuts.md

 🔉🔊 **Volume Control**: Fine-tune the volume using the **up/down arrow** keys.
 Increase or decrease the volume to match your preferred audio levels.

+🌀 **Time Warp with Speed Control**: Dance through time with playback speed control:
+- `<` : Slow down playback speed by .25x, savor each moment.
+- `>` : Speed up playback speed by .25x, race through the excitement.

 ⏭️⏮️ **Next and Previous Media**: Easily switch to the next or previous media in your playlist using the '**Shift + N**' and '**Shift + P**' keys.
 Seamlessly transition from one video to the next.

-📢 **Toggle Fullscreen**: Embrace a cinematic experience by toggling fullscreen with the '**f**' key.
+📺 **Toggle Fullscreen**: Embrace a cinematic experience by toggling fullscreen with the '**f**' key.
 Immerse yourself and your audience in captivating visuals.

 Ready to take control of your ng-plyr player like never before?
 Embrace the efficiency and convenience of shortcuts to orchestrate your media playback seamlessly.